yoniholmes/grunt-text-replace/README.md

 #### function
-Where *to* is a function, the function receives 4 parameters:
+Where *to* is a function, the function receives 6 parameters:

 1. **matchedWord**:  the matched word
 2. **index**:  an integer representing point where word was found in a text
 3. **fullText**:  the full original text
-4. **regexMatches**:  an array containing all regex matches, empty if none defined or found.
+4. **regexMatches**:  an array containing all regex matches, empty if none defined or found
+5. **sourceFilePath**: the processing source file path
+6. **destinationFilePath**: the processing destination file path.

 ```javascript
 // Where the original source file text is:  "Hello world"